Exercises 7.7.-7.20.

 Extend your application so that users can add comments to blog posts from the frontend:

-This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your finished exercises to the exercise submission system.
+This was the last exercise for this part of the course and it's time to push your code to GitHub and mark all of your completed exercises to the exercise submission system.